mzuther/StempelWerk/README.md

 ### `stencil_dir_name`

-Name of the directory that contains stencils.
+Name of the directory that contains stencils (without slashes / backslashes).
 There may be one or more directories with this name, and all of them must be located somewhere under `template_dir`.
 This ensures that stencils are loaded into Jinja and can be referenced from templates at runtime.

 In addition, files in directories matching this name will not be rendered.